ishahzaibkhan/titanic_project/README.md

-# Titanic Seaborn
+# Titanic Dataset Analysis

-A comprehensive project for exploring and visualizing the Titanic dataset using Python's powerful visualization library, Seaborn, along with additional tools for data preprocessing and machine learning.
+This repository demonstrates data wrangling, feature engineering, and exploratory data analysis (EDA) on the Titanic dataset.
+The goal is to prepare the data, uncover insights, and build predictive models for survival prediction.

 ## Overview

-This repository focuses on:
+This project includes:
+- **Data Wrangling**: Cleaning and preprocessing the Titanic dataset.
+- **Feature Engineering**: Transforming raw features into a usable format for machine learning.
-- **Exploratory Data Analysis (EDA)** with Seaborn visualizations to uncover patterns and insights from the Titanic dataset.
+- **Exploratory Data Analysis (EDA)**: Deriving insights through descriptive statistics and visualizations.
-- **Data Preprocessing** techniques, including handling missing values, feature encoding, and data transformation.
-- **Machine Learning Models** to predict survival outcomes with metrics to evaluate performance.
+- **Machine Learning Models**: Predicting survival outcomes using various classification techniques.

-Whether you're a data science enthusiast or a beginner, this project provides an excellent foundation for exploring data analysis and visualization techniques.
+- **Evaluation**: Assessing model performance using accuracy, precision, recall, and F1 score.

 ## Features

+- Comprehensive data preprocessing, including:
+  - Handling missing values.
+  - Encoding categorical variables.
+  - Engineering new features from existing data.
-- Visualize trends and relationships in the Titanic dataset using Seaborn.
+- EDA to uncover relationships and trends in the data.
-- Preprocess raw data for machine learning, including handling missing data and categorical encoding.
-- Build predictive models like Logistic Regression, Random Forest, and Support Vector Machines.
+- Implementation of predictive models such as Logistic Regression, Random Forest, and Support Vector Machines.
-- Evaluate model performance with accuracy, precision, recall, and F1 score metrics.
+- Performance evaluation using robust metrics.